Give Lynne a call & have a conversation with her about her Gifted Adult Services

 In addition, since the founder knew and was friendly with many of the early pioneers of family and couple therapy, they came and gave 1 or 2 day workshops for the students as part of the curriculum with an additional day for the faculty and another for the interns.
 Some returned each year.

 In the 4 years before I received my license I took training with Minuchin, Bowen, Satir, Whitaker, Haley, Framo, Pomeroy, Watzlawick, Weakland, Barbach, Broderick, Boszormenyi-Nagy, Madanes as well as others.
-In addition to classroom time where we were instructed regarding theoretical, clinical and personal aspects of the subjects, each class was designed to have us leave with an experiential learning or skill.
+In addition to classroom time where we were instructed regarding theoretical, clinical, and personal aspects of the subjects, each class was designed to have us leave with an experiential learning or skill.
 This separated the CAL FAM training from the other mental health training and graduated fine clinicians.
-During our first year, other classes students experienced included a case conference where we watched therapy being done behind a one way mirror, a growth group for couple or individual therapy and a study group to further our knowledge and to practice our skills and learnings.
+During our first year, other classes students experienced included a case conference where we watched therapy being done behind a one way mirror, a growth group for couple or individual therapy, and a study group to further our knowledge and to practice our skills and learnings.

 During my second year I was selected as a co-therapist by an intern and spent 6 months doing co-therapy with clients one day each week while I was also in an internship 2 days a week at a community counseling center.
 At the end of my second year I became an intern at CAL FAM's Counseling Center and had a full caseload of 15 to 20 clients, referrals generated by me, not the center.
 I was the highest earning intern while at CAL FAM through the time I became licensed and started my own practice.